one-minute vacation

 February 9, 2003, two days after I was doored and broke my collarbone.
 My hospital ID bracelet was still on when I woke up past noon.

-The film — currently just over thirty minutes long — has properties I hoped it might.
+The film — currently about forty-five minutes long — has some of the properties I hoped it might.
 At 30fps, images flash by so quickly that there is no hope of seeing them all.
 It is impossible to interpret them or construct a coherent narrative, though patterns present themslves: my compositional ticks are maddeningly apparent, for example.

 Yet individual images continually emerge clearly: a face, a word, a place, a landscape... but even as each of these is identified and named, another and then another again is supplanting it, relentlessly.

-I once considered naming the final movie Mnemosyne, after the spring of memory: it is a media object not unlike that river, full and fast moving and perilous.
+Long ago I considered naming the resultant movie Mnemosyne, after the spring of memory: as it will be a media object not unlike that river, full and fast moving and perilous.
 (It is quicksilver, and will never give up more than a fraction of itself.)
+Nowadays, I'm not so sure.

-The pictures I shoot beyond the necessary thirty are archived and may be compiled into a second film containing every single image I shoot.
-At present I am averaging just under 125 images a day.
+At present I am averaging around 125 images a day.
+Those I shoot beyond the necessary thirty are archived; I hope that all may find other uses.
+Perhaps the sum of them will be compiled into a second film containing every single image I shoot.

 To support this and my other projects, I am selling the days of my life.

-A 'day' is a set of digital prints, one each of the thirty images that document my life on that day, from waking to sleep.
-Each set is packaged in a small protective box and signed.
+A 'day' is a set of digital 5x7 prints: each of the thirty images that document my life on a given day, from waking to sleep.
+Images are printed on high-quality paper, protected in glicene sleeves, and gathered in a protective cedar box and signed.

-If you're interested in purchasing a day, write me to inquire about availability and pricing.
+If you're interested in purchasing a day, write me to inquire about availability of specific dates and for current pricing.